autocorr/faust_line_imaging/docs/source/quickstart.rst

 Significant uncleaned emission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the automated masking appears to have left significant emission unmasked
+*Has the automated masking methods left significant levels of emission unmasked,
-and thus uncleaned.
-This can frequently be diagnosed in the QA plots of the
+and thus uncleaned?* This can frequently be diagnosed in the QA plots of the
 residual image.
 The investigator may use their discretion to decide whether
 such emission produces adverse affects and should be cleaned.
 Multiple methods
 exist to fix such images without performing the full pipeline over again.